zwegner/zp7/README.md

 uint64_t zp7_pdep_pre_64(uint64_t a, const zp7_masks_64_t *masks);
 ```

-Two #defines can change the instructions used, depending on the target CPU:
+Three #defines can change the instructions used, depending on the target CPU, as
+listed below.
+If none of these symbols are defined, the code should portable to
+any architecture.
 * `HAS_CLMUL`: whether the processor has the
 [CLMUL instruction set](https://en.wikipedia.org/wiki/CLMUL_instruction_set), which
 is on most x86 CPUs since ~2010.
 Using CLMUL gives a fairly significant